Bearded Dragon Care Sheet

 Bearded Dragon’s Temperament

 These reptiles are docile and generally gentle.
 If they are captive bred, they tolerate being handled very well.
+When you stoke them they will close their eyes too.
 Of course, there are exceptions to every rule.
 Bearded dragons wave one of their limbs as a sign of species recognition or as an act of submission.

 Bearded dragons may also try to dig and move things around when they need to brumate or create a basking area.
 Similarly, a gravid female usually digs around as she attempts to create a hole to lay her eggs in.

 Bearded Dragon’s Lifespan

 While not as long-lived as some other reptile pets, bearded dragons can easily grow to be over 10 years.
 With proper husbandry, they can live to be 12 years.
 It is not uncommon for them to live to be 14 years.

 With good care, this reptile species hardly ever develops any health complications.
 They are known for being hardy.
 However, here are the most common health concerns of the Pogona vitticeps.

 This is usually down to calcium and vitamin D3 deficiency.
 This disease weakens the bones of the lizard.
 Superficial cases of MBD can be treated through proper diet, calcium and vitamin supplements and exposure to UVB light.